skalyaanamoorthy/thermostability-transfer/README.md

 `python3 preprocessing/compute_features.py --alistat_loc YOUR_ALISTAT_INSTALLATION`

 It is expected that there will be some errors in computing features.
 AliStats might fail for large alignments if you do not have enough RAM.
 Remember that the features have been pre-computed for your convience as stated above, and any missing features can be handled by merging dataframes.

-## Analysis

-Then, you can use the analysis_notebooks to reproduce the figures, modifying the path(s) at the start of the file and running each cell.